Backseat (song)

-"Backseat" is a song written and recorded by American hip hop duo New Boyz, American production duo The Cataracs, and singer Dev.
+"Backseat" is a song written and recorded by American hip hop duo New Boyz featuring American production duo the Cataracs and American singer Dev.
 The song was released as a single on February 15, 2011 as a digital download in the United States and served as the second single from New Boyz' second album Too Cool to Care.
-The song contains elements of hip-hop, rap, electropop, and dance music and contains use of Auto-Tune on some of the vocals.
+The song contains elements of hip hop, house, electropop, and dance music and contains use of Auto-Tune on some of the vocals.

 Music video

 A music video was directed by Jake Davis.
 It was premiered on March 7, 2011.
 It features appearances by featured artist Dev in shiny glittering dress, which changes into a white-and-pink dress with a quarter of a pyramid and The Cataracs.
 The first few scenes were shot with a silver Mercedes-Benz 300SL, with appearance by all artists.
 The scene changes to a "party in a club" scene after the second chorus, and the back seats of a car, given the title of the song.
 It ends with New Boyz being covered by the shadows.
-Ironically, the music video contains cars that actually don't feature back seats as well as a mustang in place of the Camaro that is not orange.
+Ironically, the music video contains cars that actually don't feature back seats as well as a Mustang in place of the Camaro that is not orange.
 Also in the video, car miniatures were used to create an illusion of it being full-scale models.